manimaranm7/logmagic/README.md

 ILog _log = L.G("instance name");
 ```

-By default LogMagic doesn't write events anywhere and you need to configure it:
+LogMagic needs to be configured with at least one Writer, otherwise it won't write to anywhere:

 ```csharp
 L.Config.WriteTo.Console();